 Zackowski, K. M., Smith, S. A., Reich, D. S., Gordon-Lipkin, E., Chodkowski, B. A., Sambandan, D. R., Shteyman, M., Bastian, A. J., van Zijl, P. C. &Calabresi, P. A. (2009).
 Sensorimotor dysfunction in multiple sclerosis and column-specific magnetization transfer-imaging abnormalities in the spinal cord.
 Brain 132(Pt 5): 1200-1209.

 Figure 1: Planning of spectroscopy voxel and DWI volume.
 Above: sagittal (A) and coronal (B) T2w images of the cervical cord with spectroscopy voxel centred on C2/3 intervertebral disc.
 Below: sagittal (C) and coronal (D) T1w image of the cervical cord showing DWI volume coverage centred on the C2/3 disc.

+Figure 2: Differences in height and width of the dPDF from the posterior and lateral columns between a healthy control and patient are shown on the far left.
+Grouped P0xy maps, FWHMxy maps and post-processed spectra from 3 controls (central) and 3 patients (far right) demonstrate lower probability of zero net displacement (P0xy) and increased diffusion distribution (FWHMxy) in the patients.
+The spectra show reduced tNAA and Glx levels in the patients compared to the controls.

+Supplementary figure 1: Illustration of gradient direction scheme used for x and y QSI encoding.
+The QSI gradient directions are chosen to maximise the diffusion encoding gradient strength in the perpendicular plane to the spinal cord (red arrows).

+Supplementary figure 2: Q-space imaging processing pathway.
+From top left to bottom right: The raw data points per voxel are re-gridded and then extrapolated using a bi-exponential fit.
+The inverse Fourier transformation is performed to give the probability density function, from which summary statistics are derived.

+Supplementary figure 3: Axial b0 image of the cervical spinal cord showing the location of regions of interest (ROIs) placed in the anterior (A), right lateral (R), left lateral (L) and posterior (P) columns.
+After ROI’s were drawn on the b0 images, they were overlaid onto the QSI and ADC maps.

+Supplementary figure 4: Scatter graphs showing correlation between spinal tNAA concentration and whole cord P0xy (left), FWHMxy (centre) and ADCxy (right)